-Venues have included Smith College, UMass Amherst, Yale University, Greenfield Community College, Permaculture Design Certificate courses, farms, community groups, and regular meetings of professional organizations, including the Northeast Organic Farming Association (NOFA), Ecological Landscape Alliance (ELA), the Pioneer Valley Planning Commission (PVPC), and Massachusetts Master Gardener Association.
-Please check our news page for upcoming events.
+Venues have included Smith College, UMass Amherst, Yale University, Greenfield Community College, and regular meetings of professional organizations, including the Northeast Organic Farming Association (NOFA), Ecological Landscape Alliance (ELA), the Pioneer Valley Planning Commission (PVPC), and Massachusetts Master Gardener Association.

-RDG has an important role training up-and-coming professional landscape designers and scholars through its teaching positions in Higher and Continuing Education Institutions.
-Our expertise at the forefront of regenerative design brings practical experience and know-how to scholarship.
-In turn, knowledge obtained through academic research and investigation significantly informs our professional practice
+RDG trains landscape designers through teaching in higher and continuing education institutions.
+Our expertise in regenerative design brings practical experience to scholarship.
+In turn, academic research and investigation significantly informs our professional practice.

 Workshops provide an opportunity to delve deeper into the landscape design process and look at examples of real world applications.
 RDG often uses productive landscapes that it has designed, built, and stewarded to demonstrate principles and best practices of regenerative landscape design, such as stormwater harvest and management, perennial food production, and wildlife habitat creation.

-Ecological design and planning, landscape stewardship, and implementation skill-building are the primary areas in which RDG provides practical training to students and the public.
+RDG provides practical training to students and the public in the areas of ecological design and planning, stewardship, and hands-on skill-building.
 We use charrettes to facilitate public participation in design processes and on-site training for community members volunteering to install public landscape projects.